dwave-examples/clustering/README.rst

   python example_clusters.py

-This provides a visualization of the problem on the D-Wave Problem Inspector and saves the solution in a plot, ``plot.png``.
+This provides a visualization of the problem on the D-Wave problem inspector and saves the solution in a plot, ``plot.png``.